No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 - Beautiful bikes that improve your life and are fun to ride.
 Bikes to get you out of the car for short trips and off your feet for long ones.
 Bikes for fun, travel, shopping, commuting, and joyful riding.
 Not just workout tools.

 - Comfortable bikes.
 A bike shouldn’t be just tolerable, and you shouldn’t have to “get used to it.”
-A lot of comfort is in the set-up, and we put as much into that, for you, as we do the frame geometry.
+A lot of comfort is in the set-up, and we put as much into that as we do the frame geometry.

 - Usefulness.
 Your bike should be able to handle a variety of surfaces, fit fenders for wet weather, and behave well carrying stuff.

 - We pick nice colors, favoring rich solids and fine pearls.
 Model names aren’t techy.
 A black inline and gold halo edging the letters prevents clashing with paint and makes them easy to read and nice to look at.
-Every model gets a metal badge with art, not just our logo.
+Every model gets a metal badge with art, not just a mylar-like sticker-logo.

 How many bikes do we sell per year?